What are the most common eye diseases?

 Medication (usually eye drops) should be used to bring glaucoma under control quickly.

-Then you should take all the necessary steps to find out what alternative therapies are needed in the long term.
 Glaucoma responds well to all techniques that help relaxation, circulation and mobility of the eyes.
 From an energy point of view, it can be said that the flow of energy in the eyes is impaired.
 Short-sighted people have a similar problem.
 In fact, myopia has a 60 percent chance of developing glaucoma.

 As your eyes reflect your overall health, they are also affected by your dietary habits and nutrient intake.
 In recent years, it has become common to take supplements as needed to stay in good health.